pradeepm-elearning/programming/python/PRACTICE.md

 4. Write a Program to add, sub, mul, div 2 numbers returning Multiple Values from a functions.
 5. Write a Program to find the Area of a Rectangle using return statement.(Youtube: Visually Explained - Python Functions)
 6. Write a Program to accept 2 numbers as input and return sum.
 (Udemy: Durgasoft - 210)
 7. Returning Multiple Values from a Function.
+(Udemy: Durgasoft - 211)
 8. Positional Arguments, Keyword Arguments, Default Arguments, Variable Length Arguments.
 (Udemy: Durgasoft - 212, 213, 214, 215, 216)
 9. *args & **kwargs.
 (Udemy: Durgasoft - 217)